zenml-io/zenml/docs/book/user-guide/production-guide/connect-code-repository.md

 # Connect your code repository

-Throughout the lifecycle of a MLOps pipeline, it can get quite tiresome to always wait for a docker build every time after running a pipeline (even if the local Docker cache is used).
+Throughout the lifecycle of a MLOps pipeline, it can get quite tiresome to always wait for a Docker build every time after running a pipeline (even if the local Docker cache is used).
 However, there is a way to just have one pipeline build and keep reusing it until a change to the pipeline environment is made: by connecting a code repository.

 With ZenML, connecting to a Git repository optimizes the Docker build processes.
 It also has the added bonus of being a better way of managing repository changes and enabling better code collaboration.
 Here is how the flow changes when running a pipeline: